How to dress like an adult with Shane Watson: dress up your look in winter white from head to toe - ExBulletin

 How to dress like an adult with Shane Watson: dress up your look in winter white from head to toe

-There are some important things to wear head-to-toe white in winter.
-First, it’s much more likely to be beige (light cream) or a combination of off-white and cream rather than white.
+There are some things that are important to understand about wearing head-to-toe white in winter.
+First, it probably won’t be white, it will be much more likely to be off-white (light cream) or a combination of off-white and cream.

-Pantsuit Adele i wore it for her Oprah The interview was definitely white (Opra was off-white and tan), but it was an event in the entertainment world this year and was shot under cloudless skies on a sunny day.
-California..
-No one expects Normal to wear shiny Persil White in December.
+The pantsuit Adele wore for her interview with Oprah was definitely white (Oprah was off-white and tan), but it was the showbiz event of the year, filmed under cloudless skies in sunny California. .
+No one expects us Normals to wear Bright Parsley White in December.

 Second, you don’t have to be rich to wear cream.
-Yes, where you sit on the bus you have to be careful to avoid dogs when you are in the river and remove them when gardening, but it is all perfectly doable.
+Yes, you’re going to have to be more careful where you sit on the bus, avoid the dog when it’s in the river, take it out if you’re gardening, but it’s all perfectly doable.

-The point about winter white is that it looks gorgeous and expensive, that’s part of the charm but it doesn’t have to be expensive.
-And if it was an impossible soil attractor, we fear, how would they handle it in the Navy?
+The point about white in winter is that it looks luxurious and expensive, that’s part of the appeal, but it doesn’t have to be expensive.
+And if that was the impossible dirt attractor we fear, then how would they do in the Navy?

-Shane Watson shares tips on how to embrace the season’s head-to-toe white trends anytime, anywhere.Photo: Rita Ora
+Shane Watson shares his tips for embracing this season’s head-to-toe white trend for any occasion.
+Pictured: Rita Ora

-Third, this is the key.
-Wearing one color or a shade of color is the easiest way to look together more easily.
-So, considering the extravagant points earned in white, you are looking for an absolute shortcut to polish your Uptown Girl.
-Stay on the safe side of the white and be careful not to get lost in the buttercream area.
+Third, and this is the key, wearing a color or shades of a color is the easiest way to instantly look more solid.
+So, if you factor in the luxury points you score with white, you’re looking for a surefire shortcut for upscale girl polish.
+Just make sure you stay on the safe side of the white and don’t stray into buttercream territory.

-Still not convinced? fair enough.
-In this case, why not start with an ecru polo neck sweater.
-If you’re curious, you can add a lab coat later.
+Still not convinced?
+Fair enough.
+In this case, why not start with an ecru polo neck sweater, then add a white coat afterwards, if you feel like it.

-While you really need to double down to reap the benefits of winter white, white polo neck sweaters instantly look fresh even under a dark coat and become a smart buy this winter.
+To reap the rewards of winter white you really need to double down, but a white polo neck sweater, even under a dark coat, instantly refreshes the look and looks like a smart buy this winter.

-Shop the chic restaurants and count the cream-colored turtlenecks (at least three are guaranteed).
-Ideal for the office, such as under a skirt or a pantsuit jacket.
+Shop around a fancy restaurant and count the cream polo collars (I guarantee you at least three) and it’s perfect for the office, with a skirt or under a pantsuit jacket.

-Shane said wearing one color or a shade of color is the easiest way to look drawn faster.
-Photo left: Victoria Beckham, right: Millie Bobby Brown
+Shane said that wearing one color or shades of one color is the easiest way to instantly look more solid.
+Pictured left: Victoria Beckham, right: Millie Bobby Brown

-Shane said to stay on the safe side of white and be careful not to get lost in the buttercream realm Photo: Nicole Kidman
+Shane said make sure you stay on the safe side of the white and don’t stray into buttercream territory.
+Pictured: Nicole Kidman

-Heir to Medes’ Sky Atlantic series and TV’s smartest businesswoman, Sibroy always wears a cream-colored turtleneck. ..
-(She has one with short sleeves that she wears for days without a jacket, but we don’t recommend it.)
+Shiv Roy, the heiress of a media dynasty in the Sky Atlantic series Succession and the smartest businesswoman on television, always wears a cream polo collar: skinny jeans under a navy pinstripe suit or a slightly looser on caramel pants.
+(She wears one with short sleeves on days without a jacket, but didn’t recommend it.)

 - Do not wear white boots either.

-ecru sweaters are officially in the casual chic category.
-With the addition of silk velor pants and a Shiv gold chain with pearl drops and matching earrings, you can wear it in the evening, but it has to be a roll. neck.
-We want a creamy, crisp effect all the way to the chin, without clogging and without a cable knit.
+The ecru sweater is officially now in a chic and casual category, you can wear it in the evening with silk velvet pants and the Shiv addition of a gold chain with a pearl and matching earrings, but it must be a turtleneck.
+We were looking for a clean, creamy high all the way to the chin, with no interruptions and no twist knits.

-For a casual look that doesn’t require a jacket, try the off-white cashmere turtleneck from Cos (145, cosstores.com).
+For a casual, jacket-less look, try the off-white Coss cashmere turtleneck (145, cosstores.com).

-Then, and who knows spring might come before you start doing it, you can add your white jeans.
-If possible, use a raw hem to choose the brand and style you usually wear.
+Then, and who knows, maybe it will be spring before you deal with it, if you do, you can add your white jeans.
+Go for the brand and style you usually wear, with a raw hem if possible.

-People are crazy about what to wear on feet in white, but black or brown works great, white shoes and boots would be overkill.
-Wear a large cream scarf to show off the average business (24.99, hm.com) or a full size scarf (35, monsoon.co.uk) and you are good to go.
+People cling to what to wear with white, but black or brown works just fine.
+White shoes or boots would be overkill.
+Don a large cream scarf to show you’re serious (24.99, hm.com) or a regular size (35, monsoon.co.uk) and you’re good to go.

-There is a smarter way to wear winter white.
-For example, the look of Victoria Beckham in a dress in a crisp white coat or shirt in cream wide leg pants, but I’d rather stick to a more casual camp.
+There are much smarter ways to wear a white winter dress with a coat, for example, or the Victoria Beckham look of a crisp white shirt with wide cream pants, but I’d rather stay in the more casual camp.

-For me, there are plenty of bespoke off-whites that are starting to give the First Lady on Tour a sleek, summery look.
-Enough time for that.
+For me, a lot of bespoke off-white is starting to look too stylish and summery.
+Lots of time for that.

-How to dress like an adult with Shane Watson: dress up your look in winter white from head to toe Source link How to dress like an adult with Shane Watson: dress up your look in winter white from head to toe

 Sources